In conjunction with General Education courses and an academic

 teacher-researchers, and with individual or course-embedded

-or chemistry must complete the major as listed in the catalog.
+or Chemistry must complete the major as listed in the Undergraduate

 requirements, to be prepared to teach the different types of